 Before joining the profession, Dave graduated from the University of Oxford in 2010 with a first class degree in molecular and cellular biochemistry and in 2014 was awarded a PhD from the University of Cambridge.
 While at Cambridge, Dave worked in the MRC Mitochondrial Biology Unit to investigate the structure and function of a multi-subunit oxidoreductase membrane protein using X-ray crystallography and cryo-electron microscopy.
 In the past, he has also worked for a global pharmaceutical company where he characterised models of neurodegenerative disease.

-Dave joined J A Kemp in 2017 and qualified as a European Patent Attorney in 2018 having worked elsewhere in private practice since 2015.
+Dave joined J A Kemp in 2017 having worked elsewhere in private practice since 2015.

 University of Oxford, Master’s Degree in Biochemistry; University of Cambridge, PhD in Structural Biology